AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 ---

-## Current Progress / Evidence of Execution
+## Evidence of Execution

-- **AICitySim** — multi-agent simulation engine (in development - Hamlet-1 initial layer)
-- **Pilot Intake Engine (PIE)** — active development of structured intake for decision scenarios
 - **Pitch Arcade** — live system for early-stage signal extraction and evaluation
+- **Pilot Intake Engine (PIE)** — structured intake layer in active development
+- **AICitySim** — multi-agent simulation framework in development

-These components form the early but functional layers of a broader Decision Intelligence system.
+These are early but functional steps toward a broader Decision Intelligence system.

 ---

-## Why Now
+## Prototype Status

-- Hybrid human–agent teams are becoming real, not theoretical
-- Products can be built in days, but coordination and funding models lag behind
-- Existing structures (equity, hierarchy, institutional trust) do not adapt well to fluid systems

-This creates a gap between what can be built and how it is funded, coordinated, and trusted.

-A Decision Intelligence Layer helps bridge that gap.
+The Pilot Intake Engine (PIE) and initial simulation layer (Hamlet-1) are currently in active development.

+The current focus is on:
+- structuring decision inputs
+- defining simulation variables
+- generating usable outputs for early decision scenarios

+A working prototype and interface previews will be added as development progresses.

 ---